team-igniter-from-houston-inc/async-fn/TUTORIAL.md

 This is an imaginary dialog between two programmers on their way to discover the orgasmic joys of **asyncFn**.
 It is written as incremental set of iterations, forming a chain of thought, complete with pauses between for retrospection.

-For the purposes of this tutorial, test code is more relevant than production code.
-An example of the production code for the game has been provided as an appendix at the end of the writing.
+Be warned that we'll also cover topics such as TDD, evil pairing, and "negation testing".

+## The Dialog

-> **Fry**: My name is Fry, and I find it difficult to unit test async-stuff in javascript.
+> **Fry**: My name is Fry, and I find it difficult to **unit test** async-stuff in javascript.

 > **Leela**: Tell me more.